News in English - politiken.dk

 Judges disagree with prison courts

-Judge says that plans to hold court hearings at the Vestre Fængsel prison are a threat to the reputation of independent courts.
+Få fuld adgang til danmarks bedste kulturjournalistik

-Få fuld adgang til Politiken for kun 1 kr.
+Få det hele med når vi sætter særligt fokus på Aarhus som Europæisk Kulturhovedstad 2017.

 News in English